 Victorian houses account for around one in every six homes in Britain, and the majority are either terraced houses or semi-detached.
-They offer a combination of period charm, affordability and potential for ‘doing up’.
+These properties offer a combination of period charm, authentic architectural details, affordability and the potential for renovation.

-However, there are some drawbacks to Victorian homes – narrow kitchens and some smaller rooms.
-Fortunately it’s nearly always possible to overcome this negative by extending to create a spacious new kitchen/diner or more living space.
+However, there are some drawbacks to Victorian homes – narrow, dark kitchens and some smaller rooms tend to populate the back end of these houses.
+Fortunately it’s nearly always possible to overcome these negatives by extending a house – and Victorian houses really lend themselves well to being extended.

 Where to start when extending a Victorian house?

-There is, however, bags of potential at the end of a Victorian house, alongside the thin ‘rear addition’ containing the kitchen with a small bedroom above.
-It is this ‘side return’ area which has the potential to transform the house.
+This side return area has the biggest potential versus outlay to transform the house.
 In smaller terraced houses, filling in the side return may only add a couple of metres to the kitchen width, but it should still be enough to radically improve the size and feel of the interior.
 You can also extend around the back of the house where garden space allows.

 Because of the restricted space and the various challenges outlined below, labour costs tend to be comparatively high for extending terraced houses and semi-detached Victorian houses.
 A lot will depend on the size and complexity of the extension, and your geographical location.
 With builders currently in great demand expect to pay about £2,000 per square metre (including the existing areas being refurbished).

-The most expensive items in any project tend to be the walls, foundations and roofs – each accounting for around 10% to 15% of the total outlay.
+The most expensive items in any project tend to be the walls, foundations and roofs – each accounting for around 10 per cent to 15 per cent of the total outlay.
 Specifying premium quality bi-fold doors and exotic glazing can also significantly add to the price.
-The cost of a new kitchen is likely to come in significantly above 10% of the total outlay.
+The cost of a new kitchen is likely to come in significantly above 10 per cent of the total outlay.

 Don’t forget to include professional fees in your budget, such as: